department-of-veterans-affairs/vets-design-system-documentation/.github/ISSUE_TEMPLATE/documentation_request.md

 - [ ] Utility
 - [ ] Other

-## What is the name
+## What is the name?

 <!--
-         Please describe the name of the component/pattern/utility, or section in the content styleguide this applies to -->
+         Please describe the name of the component/pattern/utility, or section in the content style guide this update applies to.
+-->

 ## What is the nature of this update?